 In most cases, environmental violations are accidental or due to the negligence of training or equipment maintenance.
 However, some companies seek to circumvent these regulations for their financial gain.
 This poses a great risk for our planet and has led to the rise of many environmental disasters.

-To prevent this, governments have environmental compliance standards in place, so that companies can do their part in protecting the environment while they conduct business.
+To prevent this, governments have compliance standards in place so companies can do their part in protecting the environment while they conduct business through effective environmental management.